You can obtain a licence to install and operate gaming machines in:

 You can also get the list in an excel format, which contains data on the licencee, the premises, municipality and police districts similar to the presentations above:

-List of accredited institutes
+List of accredited test houses

 - Force Technology